Decentralized Event-Triggering for Control of Nonlinear Systems: Decentralized Asynchronous Event-Triggering

-Thus, the flow of the closed loop system is dissipative on the sub-level set, $S(c)$, of the Lyapunov function $V$.
-Therefore, the origin is asymptotically stable with $S(c)$ as the region of attraction. \end{proof}
+Thus, in particular, the closed loop system is dissipative on the sub-level set, $S(c)$, of the Lyapunov function $V$.
+Therefore, the origin is asymptotically stable with $S(c)$ included in the region of attraction. \end{proof}

 The lemma does not mention a specific choice of event-triggers but rather a family of them - all those that ensure the conditions $\norm{x_{i,e}} \leq M_i(c) \norm{x}$ are satisfied.
 Thus, any decentralized event-triggers in this family automatically guarantee asymptotic stability with the desired region of attraction.
 To enforce the conditions $\norm{x_{i,e}} \leq M_i(c) \norm{x}$ strictly, event-triggers at each sensor would need to know $\norm{x}$, which is possible only if we have centralized information.
 One obvious way to decentralize these conditions is to enforce $\norm{x_{i,e}} \leq M_i(c) \norm{x_i}$.
 However, such event-triggers cannot guarantee any positive lower bound for the inter-transmission times, which is not acceptable.
 So, we take an alternative approach, in which the next step is to derive lower bounds for the inter-transmission times when the conditions in Lemma \ref{lem:cent_async} are enforced strictly.